vladislav-atanassov/VRTOS/README.md

 # STM32F446RE RTOS Implementation

-A custom Real-Time Operating System (RTOS) implementation for the STM32F446RE Nucleo board, built from scratch as an educational and production-grade project.
+A custom Real-Time Operating System (RTOS) implementation for the STM32F446RE Nucleo board, built from scratch as an educational project.

 ## Project Overview